mswieboda/tabster-ios/README.md

 Tabster iOS
 ===========

-Implemented with RubyMotiona and CocoaPods.
+Implemented with RubyMotion and CocoaPods.